WillDSmith1995/willsgeo/_posts/blogs/2020-07-09-labrador_blog.md

 # Working in Ottawa, Canada

 <ul> Ottawa is a special city.
 My first impression is that it is very clean, friendly, and filled to the brim with coffee shops.
-The city is perhaps best known for its majestic parliamentary buildings and ByWard Market.
+The city is perhaps best known for its majestic parliamentary buildings and buzzing ByWard Market.
 ByWard Market is a lively outdoor market with an assortment of stalls offering Canadian delicacies and ornaments.
 The stalls are embedded in a highstreet of taverns and bars, coated with colourful street art, and live music wafts through the area.
 I encourage anyone visiting this area to grab a BeaverTail, which are essentially dried dough pastries covered with any sweet treat you like!</ul>

 <figure>
   <img src="ott2.jpg" alt="Labrador Image" style="width:100%">